Local leaders optimistic about what Biden’s election will mean for Seattle and Washington state

 “The result of this election means we have a federal partner who’s committed in the fight against COVID-19,” the mayor said, adding, “Our small businesses and workers are still struggling.”

-Durkan said a White House occupied by Biden and Harris — both of whom have served as senators — could help cities access more resources for infrastructure projects, such as repairing or replacing the West Seattle Bridge.
+It wasn’t immediately clear how the election result might affect Seattle’s response to a long-running homelessness crisis.
+But Durkan did say a White House occupied by Biden and Harris — both of whom have served as senators — could help cities access more resources for infrastructure projects, such as repairing or replacing the West Seattle Bridge.
 The mayor has been waiting to decide what to do about the busy span, which closed in March due to dangerous cracks.

 Even with Biden’s election, the city probably can’t count on the feds to underwrite a $47 million repair project.
 But the city could qualify for help with a $400 million effort to replace the bridge’s damaged section.